mathieujobin/git-scripts/README.md

 `git branch_grep`

-same idea as stash_grep but with all of your local branches.
+same idea as stash_grep but with all of your local and remote branches.
 - Suggestion of search: `"^+.*Audit\.create"`

 I hope you enjoy it.